0

 In all, there were five groups of recipients that benefited from Israelitic tax donations, they were: the priests, the Levites, the foreigners, the fatherless and the widows.

 • There were 22000 Levite men, I doubt that that many men were needed, at any one time, in the tabernacle work.
 There must have been plenty of time for most of them to do other things.
-Work in other occupations, such as farming, cattle herding, teaching, etc. Feb 17, 2019 at 9:44
+Work in other occupations, such as farming, cattle herding, teaching, etc. Commented Feb 17, 2019 at 9:44

 • The Levites didn't have any allotment or land similar to the other Israelites.
 What they had were cities, with pasture-land around them, scattered all throughout the other tribes' allotments.
 The question I am pondering about now is how much pasture-land the Levites had compared with the average other Israelitic tribe.
 Thus, if adding up all pasture-lands did the Levites have more, or less, than the average other tribe?
 And if less, how much less?
-Feb 17, 2019 at 9:44
+Commented Feb 17, 2019 at 9:44

 • I think that a modern day application for Christians might be something like: First Fruits = 0.1% - 1% of ones yearly income in support to front-line ministry.
 Offerings = Unspecified amount for collections when visiting church services (doves are sold for $5.00 - $50.00 each, and lambs $80 - $400, on the net).
 And, Tithes = Either 10% of one's after tax yearly income every three years, or 3.4% of one's after tax yearly income every year, in support to base ministry.
-Feb 20, 2019 at 12:57
+Commented Feb 20, 2019 at 12:57

 Your Answer

-By clicking “Post Your Answer”, you agree to our terms of service and acknowledge that you have read and understand our privacy policy and code of conduct.
+By clicking “Post Your Answer”, you agree to our terms of service and acknowledge you have read our privacy policy.

 Not the answer you're looking for?
 Browse other questions tagged or ask your own question.